aazaff/startLearn.R/README.md

 	Error in vector(data = c(1, 2, 3, 4), dim = 4) :
   	unused arguments (data = c(1, 2, 3, 4), dim = 4)

-Nope, doesn't work.
+Nope, doesn't work!
 Vectors are somewhat more primitive than 1-dimensional arrays, and even though they are **conceptually identical** to a **1-dimensional array**, they are not operationally identical.
-You can make them just by using the c( ) function we've been using all along.
+Instead, you can make a vector by using the c( ) function we've been using all along.

 	# Make a vector
 	> MyVector<-c(1,2,3,4)